 Ending of Driver Responsibility Program

 Since 2003, under what is called the Driver Responsibility Program (DRP), drivers convicted of certain DWI offenses are required to pay an annual surcharge for three years from the date of the conviction.
 The surcharge is in addition to fines, penalties, and court costs.
 Failure to pay the surcharge results in a suspension of the driver’s license.
+This is an important change to Texas Laws on DWIs.
 Some DWI offenses which required the surcharge include:

 - First DWI. $1,000.